DRuggeri/bind_query_exporter/README.md

   -h, --help                   Show context-sensitive help (also try --help-long and --help-man).
       --log="/var/log/bind/queries.log"
                                Path of the BIND query log to watch.
 Defaults to '/var/log/bind/queries.log' ($BIND_QUERY_EXPORTER_LOG)
-      --names.include.file=""  Path to a file of domain names that this exporter WILL export when the Names filter is enabled.
+      --names.include.file=""  Path to a file of DNS names that this exporter WILL export when the Names filter is enabled.
 One DNS name per line will be read. ($BIND_QUERY_EXPORTER_NAMES_INCLUDE_FILE)
-      --names.exclude.file=""  Path to a file of domain names that this exporter WILL NOT export when the Names filter is enabled.
+      --names.exclude.file=""  Path to a file of DNS names that this exporter WILL NOT export when the Names filter is enabled.
 One DNS name per line will be read. ($BIND_QUERY_EXPORTER_NAMES_EXCLUDE_FILE)
       --names.capture-client   Enable capturing the client making the query as part of the vector.
 WARNING: This will can lead to lots of metrics in your Prometheus database! ($BIND_QUERY_EXPORTER_NAMES_CAPTURE_CLIENT)
       --names.reverse-lookup   When names.capture-client is enabled, enable a reverse DNS lookup to identify the client in the vector instead of the IP. ($BIND_QUERY_EXPORTER_NAMES_REVERSE_LOOKUP)
-      --filter.collectors="Stats,Names"
+      --filter.collectors="Stats"
                                Comma separated collectors to enable (Stats,Names) ($BIND_QUERY_EXPORTER_FILTER_COLLECTORS) --metrics.namespace="bind_query"
                                Metrics Namespace ($BIND_QUERY_EXPORTER_METRICS_NAMESPACE)